suaustralia/docker-zabbix-sender/docs/boot2docker.md

 `SSLError: hostname '192.168.59.103' doesn't match 'boot2docker'`, you can:

 1. Add an entry to your /etc/hosts file matching boot2docker to the daemon's IP
-1. disable hostname validation (but please consider the security implications in doing this)
+1. Disable hostname validation (but please consider the security implications in doing this)

 ```shell